-The next day we wanted to leave for the Open around 2pm, so we had hoped to spend the morning at the Queen Victoria Market.
+The next day we wanted to leave for the Open around 2pm, so we spent the morning at Queen Victoria Market.
 We’d been to Melbourne’s market 2006, but the QVM is definitely something to write home about, and worth a second look!
 Plus, Mr. YT hadn’t been there and we wanted to show him what all of the hype was about.
-Luckily, the Queen Victoria Market was a short walk from our hotel.
+Luckily, Queen Victoria Market was a short walk from our hotel.

-After dodging rain drops back to our hotel, Mr YT and I left for the Australian Open.
-Not only was this something we’d looked forward to for MONTHS, it was only our second time alone on the entire trip (#neededabreak).
+After dodging raindrops back to our hotel, Mr. YT and I left for the Australian Open.
+Not only was this something we’d looked forward to for MONTHS, but it was also only our second time alone on the entire trip (#neededabreak).

 Unfortunately, when we arrived it was starting to rain and it turned very chilly.
 Play was suspended on the outside courts so we headed inside to watch the women’s doubles final.
 Martina Hingis and Sania Mirza won and it was fun to watch a presentation of the trophies!

 If you haven’t been to a professional tennis match, please go!
-It may be my favorite sport to watch because for the most part the fans are quiet and civil, yet the sport is fast-paced…and they serve sparkling wine. 🙂
+It is my favorite sport to watch because, for the most part, the fans are quiet and civil, yet the sport is fast-paced…and they serve sparkling wine. 🙂

 Our only regret was that we’d gone to the earlier rounds.
 Since this was the semifinal, there wasn’t a lot of buzz outside of the stadiums.
 The weather didn’t help.
 Because we planned our trip around having Australia Day in Sydney, and meeting up with friends while they were on school holidays, it’s just the way it had to be.